-- Do not touch a memory card loaded in the Digital Keyboard while recording or playback is in progress.
+- · Do not touch a memory card loaded in the Digital Keyboard while recording or playback is in progress.
 This can cause operational problems due to electrostatic charge and creates the risk of making the card unusable.
-Before touching the loaded memory card, first stop any ongoing recording or playback operation. - Formatting a memory card on the Digital Keyboard will reserve space for audio recording, which will reduce the total capacity of the memory card.
-The amount of the reduction depends on the maximum number of audio recordings that you specified when formatting the memory card (page E-137).
+Before touching the loaded memory card, first stop any ongoing recording or playback operation. - Formatting a memory card on the Digital Keyboard will reserve space for audio recording, which will reduce the total capacity of the memory card by approximately 640MB.
 Using a computer to open a memory card that has been formatted on the Digital Keyboard will show this reduced capacity, even if there are no files on the card.
 This is normal and does not indicate malfunction of the memory card.